Your browser does not support JavaScript!

 How Does Conversation Analytics Work?

-Call analytics can help your marketing team gather information about calls and their outcomes so you can use this to your advantage.
-Your team can analyze calls individually or collectively, depending on the type of data you are looking for.
+Call analytics can help your sales, support, and marketing teams gather information about calls and their outcomes so you can use this to your advantage.
 Call analytics helps you analyze:

 So, how do call analytics work?